HiAidenG/Polylong/README.md

 python3 -m pip install -r requirements.txt
 ```

-You'll also need the seqkit and liftOver scripts.
+You'll also need the seqkit, liftOver, and gdown scripts.
 For those you have to add them to your PATH. \
 liftOver is available here: http://hgdownload.cse.ucsc.edu/admin/exe/ \
 seqkit ... ?
+gdown

 ## Dependencies for interpreting model results